Command Line in EK9

 7 - Language Server failed to start.
 The EK9 compiler could not start in Language Server Protocol mode when using the -ls flag.

-8 - Compilation failed with errors.
-The EK9 source code contains syntax errors, type errors, or other compilation issues.
+8 - Compilation failed.
+The EK9 source code could not be compiled due to syntax errors, parse errors, type errors, or other code issues.
+This includes files that exist but contain invalid EK9 code.
 Error messages will be printed to stderr.

 9 - Wrong number of program arguments.
 The program requires a specific number of arguments, but a different number was provided at runtime.
 This is detected during the generated code's argument validation.